 Participants will have full access to these resources on Brown’s campus:

 Depending on public health guidelines related to COVID-19, plans for a residential offering are subject to change.
-This Institute takes place on Brown University’s campus and will follow all University guidelines regarding COVID, including those for short-term visitors.
+This Institute takes place on Brown University’s campus and will follow all University guidelines regarding COVID.